Pigarts/upload.ia-api/README.md

 **Audio Upload**

 - Route: `POST /videoupload`
-- Description: Used to receive audio files (.mp3) via the multipart method, extracted from videos by the frontend [frontend link](https://github.com/Pigarts/upload.ia/tree/main).
+- Description: Used to receive audio files (.mp3) via the multipart method, extracted from videos by the frontend.
 The backend stores the audio, saves information such as name, ID, storage location, and registration date in the database.

 **Generate Transcription**